 Benjamin Graham is dedicated to celebrating the beauty of the British coast and countryside through his photography and his work regularly appears in major newspapers, magazines and online editorial galleries both in the UK and around the world.

-Six of his images were shortlisted for OPOTY 2015 (the outdoor photographer of the year competition) one of which was a category finalist and appears in the OPOTY 2015 book.
+Even before this year's winning of the Landscape Photographer of the Year award, six of his images were shortlisted for OPOTY 2015, one of which was a category finalist and appears in the OPOTY 2015 book.

 Benjamin says, "Photography has been an on-and-off passion ever since my Dad bought me my first ever film camera, an Agfamatic ISO-Rapid C, in 1968.
 I am, to this day, still fascinated by every aspect of the creative process of photography."